TK51/aipos-public-eng/aipos-command-and-settings-reference.md

 Roles are declared contexts.
 Tone is enforced behavior.

-f it’s not listed here, it won’t work in AIPOS v1.
+If it’s not listed here, it won’t work in AIPOS v1.